 Note the IP address listed and type it into your favorite web browser like this:

 Once done, you will see the default Apache 2 web page, similar to this:

-You can upload your website content to the
+Now that you have successfully installed Apache on your server, you can upload your website content to the

 /var/www/html directory.
 If you want to set up multiple websites, please see this article on setting up Apache virtual hosts.